 Important notice!
 This event has been postponed due to covid-19.
-Instead of from 27th till 30th October 2020, this annual PEARL PV Training School will take place – onsite – at the Transilvania University of Braşov in Braşov, Romania, between 13th and 16th April 2021.
+Instead of from 27th till 30th October 2020, this annual PEARL PV Training School will take place – onsite – at the Transilvania University of Braşov in Braşov, Romania, in July 2021.
 More information will be available on this page in due course.

 PEARL PV’s Training School on Simulation tools and models for the analysis of PV system performance

-which will take place at the Transilvania University of Braşov in Braşov, Romania, between 13th and 16th April 2021.
+which will take place at the Transilvania University of Braşov in Braşov, Romania, in July 2021.
 Simulation tools and models can be used to investigate the design of PV systems, predict their output and assess their performance in operation.
 In 3.5 days of expert lectures, modelling exercises and excursions, trainees will gain an understanding of modelling approaches for PV system analysis, including system optimisation, performance prediction and fault and loss identification.
 The participants will learn about modelling principles and current software developments from PEARL PV Working Group members and external experts.

 Training School trainees (students, researchers, educators and practitioners) will participate in expert lectures, interactive seminars and modelling exercises, including team action work and study tours.
 Interested in gaining and transferring knowledge on modelling photovoltaic systems to your institute and country?
 Learn from experts and the experiences of others engaged in best practice projects and share your own experiences!